ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - Smithtown Historical Society
   - Mills Pond?
 Hallockville?

 All accompanying materials are publicly available in a Github repository and licensed under a Creative Commons license.
-I am also contributing content to Findagrave.com and Ancestry.com as I am able for Mills descendants.
+I am also contributing content to Findagrave.com and Ancestry.com as I am able, for the benefit of Mills descendants.